Gross Motor Maze Games are a great way to keep the kids active!

 - Objects to place in the maze

 - Use the chalk (outside), the painters tape (inside) or the flour (on grass) and make a maze.
+If you live near a beach like we do you can draw the maze in the sand.

 - To add complexity to the simple maze have the child do different body movements: “Hop through the maze.”
 Or “Walk heel to toe through the maze.”
-Or even “Can you go backwards through the maze?”
+Or even “Can you walk backwards through the maze?”

 - Clap your hands or play a drum and have them work their way through the maze to the beat.
 Vary the tempo between slow and fast.